Tooth-Colored Fillings – McKinney, TX

 Caring for Your Tooth-Colored Fillings

-Maintaining your dental fillings is a simple as practicing daily at-home oral hygiene and visiting our office once every six months for checkups and cleanings!
+Maintaining your dental fillings is a simple as practicing daily at-home oral hygiene and visiting our dental office once every six months for checkups and cleanings!
 Just make sure to use a waxed or monofilament floss to reduce the risk of it catching and tearing on your filling.
 Always use a fluoridated toothpaste while brushing and switch to a soft-bristled brush if you haven’t already.
 Softer bristles prevent you from accidentally wearing down natural enamel as well as restorations.